-In historiography, there are two main theories of foundation of Kievan Rus - Norman and her alternative of the Soviet historical tradition.
+In historiography, there are two main theories of foundation of Kyivan Rus - Norman and her alternative of the Soviet historical tradition.
 The latter recognizes the Slavic origin of Kiev princes, tracing the name «Rus» from the local toponimies.
 Whereas the Norman theory, most widespread in the West nowadays, reveals the Scandinavian roots of Kyiv's ancient rulers, and the legendary ruler of Novgorod (after 862 years) Rurik in particular.
 Accordingly, the origin of the name «Rus» is regarded as synonymous to Scandinavian tribes.

-In the period from 975 until 1066 Norway enjoyed special friendly relations with Kievan Rus.
+In the period from 975 until 1066 Norway enjoyed special friendly relations with Kyivan Rus.
 Many descendants of Norwegian kings and nobles lived for longer periods at the Kyiv court that gained military education, as well as participated in attacks on Konstantyponol (Scandinavian name - Miklagard).

 Thus, the court of Volodymyr the Great in Kyiv hosted legendary Norwegian king Olav Trygvasson who spent many years in Kyiv during his exile.
 The future King of Norway Magnus the Good (1035 - 1047) also spent some years in Kyiv for military training education.